 Estimated useful life: 20 years

+Assumed building size: 75,000 square feet (70 units).

+The measure is applicable irrespective of the fuel source used for space heating.
+Calculations for other fuels should be conducted separately as part of a detailed assessment.

-Market technical potential is considerable given 70% of multifamily (?) housing units are in building with more than 20 units (target market).
-However, considering the requirement for the measure (empty building, envelope retrofit, …) it is not expected this measure will represent a high volume of activity in any given year.
+Market technical potential is considerable given that 55% of multifamily housing units are in buildings with more than 20 units (target market).
+However, considering the requirement for the measure (empty building, envelope retrofit, significant disturbances) it is not expected this measure will represent a high volume of activity in any given year.
+New Construction may see interest in this measure, although code requirements will significantly reduce potential savings.

 Recommendations

-This measure should be promoted by the utilities for multi-family buildings undergoing a major retrofit.
+This measure should be promoted by the utilities for multi-family buildings undergoing a major retrofit and as another approach to achieve high air tightness in new construction.

-A semi-prescriptive approach with an incentive proportional to the reduction in ACH (translated to cfm) could be used.
+A performance approach with an incentive proportional to the reduction in ACH (translated to cfm) could be used.
+If a specific incentive for this technology is not warranted, the measure benefits should be communicated to potential participants in a custom performance-based multifamily retrofit program.

 The program should prohibit the use of hazardous chemicals.
 This can be ensured by requesting the use of UL Greenguard Gold certified air sealant or similar certification.

-One manufacturer, AeroSeal, who produces the AeroBarrier, a UL Greenguard Gold certified air sealant, and has a local partner in CT has been identified.
+One manufacturer, AEROSEAL, who produces the AEROBARRIER, a UL Greenguard Gold certified air sealant, and has a local partner in CT has been identified.
 There may be other products available on the CT market – to be confirmed.

-AeroSeal’s AeroBarrier is UL Greenguard Gold certified.
-A program would have to define the minimum level of Greengard certification (or other) required as product eligibility criteria.
+AEROSEAL’s AEROBARRIER is UL Greenguard Gold certified.
+A program should define a minimum level of Greenguard certification (or other) required as product eligibility criteria.
 The study did not research health-related requirements.

 Any code minimum leakage requirements for major renovation of multi-family buildings would affect the baseline.
 A code analysis is required to confirm the baseline leakage rate.